Buy or Sell Timeshares: A Guide on Selling Vs Cancelling Your Timeshare

 Below, we break down why resale is so difficult, when it might make sense, and how to choose between sell vs. cancel with a simple, numbers-first framework.
+If you decide to pursue resale, seeking professional help from a reputable business can make navigating the process easier and more secure.

 Why Timeshare Resale Is So Hard